Code-Institute-Submissions/jcurran1289-COVID-SITE-jc-pp2_NovResub/README.md

 # COVID-19 Dashboard

-My project is aimed at the average user; primarily those that are trying to find out more information on how countries around the world were doing with controling the COVID-19 virus during the pandemic. the dashboard allows the user to search for a country and know the specific statistics about covid for this country.
+My project is aimed at the average user; primarily those that are trying to find out more information on how countries around the world have been effect by COVID 19 number wise.
+The dashboard allows the user to search for a country and know the how many cases the country has reported, number of deaths, number of new cases that day, number of new deaths, a times series of the number of new cases the country reported each day in march 2020 and the location of the country on a map.

 The website only has one page with a simple and clean layout.
 There is a search box which allows users to search for any country.
 The API then provides some high level information on the countries COVID numbers.
 Utilising an API ensures that the data should be maintained and kept up to date.